dessant/label-actions/README.md

       :wave: @{issue-author}, please use our idea board to request new features.
     # Close the issue
     close: true
+    # Set a close reason
+    close-reason: 'not planned'

 # The `wip` label is added to pull requests
 wip: